MT1218/MT1218.github.io/content/post/ENGG3000-Bridge-2025/index.md

 # Conclusion

 This project was insanely fun and the things I learnt are invaluable.
-All the late night debugging sessions paid off and our demonstration was pretty smooth other than a mechnical issue we had.
+All the late night debugging sessions paid off and our demonstration was pretty smooth other than a mechanical issue we had.
 For a 15 week university project, I'm really proud of what we created from scratch and a budget of $100.
 I'm also really happy with the multi-threaded design of both programs and safety architecture that we implemented.
 If I had to take away one thing from this project it would be our "what if" approach.
 This approach ensured that we were always proactive with all the problems rather than reactive.
 All the source code is available on Github as mentioned [above](#what-was-the-project).

 I hope you enjoyed this post as much as I enjoyed in creating the project.